Chef Jean-Pierre: Restaurateur

-In 1976, Bréhier opened his own restaurant, The Left Bank Restaurant.
-The Left Bank was known for its innovative cuisine, impeccable service, and Chef Jean-Pierre's personal touch.
-For 22 years, it was considered one of America's finest dining establishments by Bon Appetit, Condé Nast, Gourmet Magazine, and Travel & Leisure.
+In 1976, Bréhier opened his own restaurant, The Left Bank, which became known for its innovative cuisine, impeccable service, and Chef Jean-Pierre's personal input.
+For 22 years, it was considered one of the United States' finest dining establishments by Bon Appetit, Condé Nast, Gourmet Magazine, and Travel & Leisure.
 He sold the restaurant in 1997.

 Gourmet Magazine named The Left Bank one of the best in South Florida, and its No. 1 selection in Fort Lauderdale.
 Condé Nast magazine voted it one of the 100 best restaurants in America.

 Television and radio

 In 1994, Bréhier launched his first national television series, Sunshine Cuisine, which aired on PBS.
 This series, comprising 80 episodes, was broadcast on 280 PBS stations across the United States, Japan, China, and Australia.
 The same year, he published his first cookbook, Sunshine Cuisine, mirroring the themes of his television show.
 The James Beard Foundation nominated Sunshine Cuisine for Best Culinary Video for his contributions to the culinary arts.

 In 1994, Bréhier also hosted his own Saturday morning radio talk show on WFTL 1400 AM.
 In 1998, Bréhier returned to PBS with his second television series, Incredible Cuisine, which featured 26 episodes broadcast on 250 PBS stations nationwide.
 He collaborated with Time Life to publish his second cookbook, also titled Incredible Cuisine.
 In January 2006, Bréhier released his third cookbook, Cooking 101, an interactive book featuring recipes inspired by the popular courses offered at his culinary school.

 Bréhier's television appearances extended to being a frequent guest chef on the Today Show, where he appeared 25 times, as well as on Larry King Live, Crook & Chase, Lifetime, and The Food Network.
 Between 2004 and 2012, he had two public television interstitial series distributed to all 350 public television stations through Fast Focus Media, LLC called The 90 Second Gourmet and Gourmet Minutes.